 The Art Program at Everett Community College provides three degree options, each requiring strong foundation courses and skill development in a broad range of media.
-The Associate in Arts and Sciences - Option II, is a direct transfer degree which requires the student to complete general education courses and electives as outlined in the degree requirements at the front of this catalog.
-Students who expect to transfer as Studio Arts majors should check the requirements of the intended four-year or other college, as additional requirements beyond the AAS degree (such as portfolio reviews or additional course work) may be needed for program admission.
+The Associate in Arts and Sciences - Option II, is a direct transfer degree and students should check the requirements of the intended four-year or other college, as additional requirements beyond the AAS degree (such as portfolio reviews or additional course work) may be needed for program admission.
 Students interested in a two-year program focused on study and skill development in a specific discipline within the Studio Arts may prefer to select an Associate in Fine Arts (AFA) degree.
 The AGS (Associate in General Studies) degree is another option for students interested in taking a variety of art courses.
-All students should work closely with a program advisor to insure that their course of study matches requirements with personal goals.
+All students should work closely with a program advisor to insure that their course of study matches their personal goals.